 Insecure data storage can occur in a variety of locations inside your mobile app, including binary data stores, SQL databases, cookie stores, and others.
 If an attacker obtains access to a database or device, they can change the legitimate software to extract data for their systems.

 Solution: For IPC files, avoid the mode “Readable” or “Writable” since they do not allow you to define data format or limit data access.
 Also, consider utilizing the security library to encrypt local files containing sensitive data.
-Reduce the amount of permissions your program requires as well.
+Reduce the number of permissions your program requires as well.

 Phishing Attacks: